ori88c/non-overlapping-periodic-job-scheduler/README.md

 };
 ```

+## Breaking Change in Version 2.0.0

+In version 2.0.0, the target compatibility has been upgraded from ES6 to ES2020.
+This change was made to leverage the widespread adoption of ES2020, in particular its native support for async/await.

 ## Naming Convention

 It is highly recommended to assign a use-case-specific name to your scheduler instances.
 This practice helps in clearly identifying the purpose of each scheduler in the codebase.
 Examples include: